erdogant/pca/docs/source/Algorithm.rst

 Standardization
 #################

 Feature scaling through standardization (or Z-score normalization) is an important preprocessing step for many machine learning algorithms.
 Standardization involves rescaling the features such that they have the properties of a standard normal distribution with a mean of zero and a standard deviation of one.
-The standardization step depends on the type of variables, the distribution of the data, and your aim.
+The standardization step depends on the type of variables, the distribution of the data, and also your aim.
 In general, the standardizing step is to range the continuous initial variables so that each one of them contributes *equally* to the analysis.

-It is utterly important to carefully standardize your data because PCA works under the assumption that the data is *normal distributed*, and is very *sensitive* to the variances of the variables.
+It is utterly important to carefully standardize your data because PCA works under the assumption that the data is *normal distributed*, and is very *sensitive* to the variance of the variables.
 Or in other words, large differences between the ranges of variables will dominate over those with small ranges.
 Let me explain this by example; a variable that ranges between 0 and 100 will dominate over a variable that ranges between 0 and 1.
-Transforming the data to comparable scales can prevent this problem.
+Transforming the data to comparable scales can prevent this issue.

-The most straightforward manner is by computing the *Z-scores* or *Standardized scores*.
+The most straightforward manner for standardization is by computing the *Z-scores* or *Standardized scores*.
 Once the standardization is done, all the variables will be transformed to the same scale.

 .. |figA7| image:: ../figs/z_score.svg